distributedcloudproject/2020-ca326-tbaltrunas-cloudstorage/technical_manual/technical_manual.md

 Data structure design (files, network).

-Distribution algorithm (Calculating node benchmaks)
+Distribution algorithm (Calculating node benchmaks).

+Auth - JWT.

+Testing.

 ## 5. Installation Guide
 This is a 1 to 2 page section which contains a step by step software installation guide.
 It should include a detailed description of the steps necessary to install the software, a list of all required software, components, versions, hardware, etc.